dianakakoma/bugsy/README.md

-# README
+# Bugsy

-This README would normally document whatever steps are necessary to get the application up and running.
+#The Bugsy application allows an end-user to submit a bug report, with a screenshot, quickly and easily.#

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.6.5

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - Rails 6.0.3.2

+* Testing - Insomnia -

-* Database initialization
+* Database - PostreSQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Deployed - Heroku

 # bugsy